LEONOB2014/diabetes-prediction/Readme.md

 pipenv shell
 ```

-### 3. Running `notebooks/EDA + Model_Training1.ipynb`
+### 3. Running `notebooks/EDA + Model_Training1.ipynb and notebooks/Model_training2_reduced_dataset.ipynb`

-This notebook outlines the entire investigation and consists of the following steps [🚨 Skip this step, if you want to directly want to use the final configuration for training and/or final model for predictions]:
+The EDA + Model_Training1 notebook outlines the entire investigation and consists of the following steps [🚨 Skip this step, if you want to directly want to use the final configuration for training and/or final model for predictions]:

 - Data loading
 - Data cleaning and preparation